ProjectOrangeBox/orange/README.md

 libraries/Wallet.php
 wallet provides additional features to CodeIgniter Flash Messaging as well as some other session based functions. methods include but are not limited to:
-`pocket` a more generic version of cache_request’s features it’s both a getter and setter `snapdata` set session data and leave it there for up to 1 hour or until it read `get_snapdata` get session data and remove `keep_snapdata` get session data and do not remove `msg` set a flash msg with additional features such as color & redirect This uses custom CSS & Javascript to show OS X like “alerts” in a bootstrap https://getbootstrap.com/docs/3.3/components/#alerts
+`pocket` a more generic version of cache_requests features its both a getter and setter `snapdata` set session data and leave it there for up to 1 hour or until it read `get_snapdata` get session data and remove `keep_snapdata` get session data and do not remove `msg` set a flash msg with additional features such as color & redirect This uses custom CSS & Javascript to show OS X like alerts in a bootstrap https://getbootstrap.com/docs/3.3/components/#alerts

 `stash` stores request array